SystemsGenetics/KINC/docs/Ubuntu_16_04_Setup.md

 You can now run KINC.

 ### Step 4: Use QTCreator for Coding
 First add ACE.
-Click **File** > **New File or Project** and then click **Import Existing Project** in the dialogue that appears.
-Set the **Location** as the path to the **src** directory of ACE.
-Follow through the prompts on the Dialogue until the ACE project is loaded.
-Next, configure the Build Settings (accessible by clicking the **Projects** icon on the left side bar.
-Be sure to set the following settings:
+Click **File** > **Open File or Project** and then navigate in the file browser to the ACE directory and click the ACE.pro file.
+Navigate through configure setup.
+Do the same for KINC.

-**Generic Manager**
-- Build directory:  {ACE}/build

-replace {ACE} with the full path to the ACE clone directory.

-**Build Steps**
-- Custom Process Step
-  - Command: qmake (or the full path where qmake is instlaled)
-  - Arguments:  ../src/KINC.pro
-  - Working directory: %{buildDir}
-- Make
-  - leave as default but uncheck 'all' if it is checked.

-Setup KINC in a similar way.